 Grandparents seeking custody of a child face a very different legal landscape.
 If a grandparent (or any non-parent) has had physical care of the child for a six-month time period and less than six months have elapsed since that physical care ended, the grandparent can file a case requesting custody of the child.
 Presumptions in favor of the natural parents are not as strong, considering the child has already been given into the care of the grandparents for a significant period of time.
 Also, these situations normally involve much lower levels of conflict, primarily because at least one parent and usually both have already consented to the grandparent assuming care of the child.
 A grandparent can gain much greater rights by filing for parental responsibility or custody, including the right to make decisions for the minor child and to receive child support from the parents on behalf of the minor child, in addition to having significantly more time with the minor child.

 If the grandparent’s request for custody is opposed by one or both of the natural parents, however, the case will be much more complicated.
 Once again, the grandparents will have to prove their case by an evidentiary hearing and will likely have to involve experts appointed by the Court to do so.

 In the end, grandparent visitation and custody cases turn on a number of highly factual questions that can turn on many intricate details.
 Consultation with an attorney is strongly advised so that grandparents can be fully aware of what rights they may have in their particular situation.
 Acting in a timely manner can be very important.
-Martin Law Firm can assist in this process and counsel on how to maintain the relationship between grandparents and their grandchildren.
+Colorado Divorce Attorneys can assist in this process and counsel on how to maintain the relationship between grandparents and their grandchildren.

 Grandparent Guardianship & Power of Attorney